ArpNetworking/metrics-client-java/README.md

 The timer object allows a timer sample to be detached from the Metrics instance.
 One common usage is in request/response filters (e.g. for Jersey and RestEasy) where the timer is started on the inbound filter and stopped/closed on the outbound filter.
+Note that `Timer` objects are only available on `ScopedMetrics` instances and not to `PeriodicMetrics` callbacks since the measurement in the latter case must complete within the lifetime of the callback.

 The timer instance is also very useful in a concurrent system when executing and thus measuring the same event multiple times concurrently for the same unit of work.
 The one caveat is to ensure the timer objects are stopped/closed before